A Guide to Anti-Money Laundering for Crypto Firms

 - Reporting: The BSA involves various AML reporting and filing obligations which include Suspicious Activity Reports (SAR), Currency Transaction Reports (CTR) and 8300 forms for high-value transactions.

 - Record Keeping: Financial institutions must keep detailed records of suspicious activities, including the identities of purchasers and the value of their transactions.

 Financial institutions that fail to comply with BSA regulations may be prosecuted under the US criminal code with punishments including imprisonment and fines of up to $250,000.

 Hong Kong Monetary Authority (HKMA)

-- Risk Assessment: Financial institutions must develop their AML program with a risk-based approach to the unique AML/CTF threats they face.
+- Risk Assessment: Financial institutions must develop their AML program with a risk-based approach to the unique AML/CFT threats they face.

-- Procedures and Controls: AML/CTF programs must include a variety of procedures and controls, including independent audit schedules, employee training and screening, and compliance management.
+- Procedures and Controls: AML/CFT programs must include a variety of procedures and controls, including independent audit schedules, employee training and screening, and compliance management.

-- Compliance Officers: Each financial institution must appoint a compliance officer with sufficient authority to take responsibility for its AML/CTF program and the reporting of suspicious activity.
+- Compliance Officers: Each financial institution must appoint a compliance officer with sufficient authority to take responsibility for its AML/CFT program and the reporting of suspicious activity.